matrix-org/matrix-spec-proposals/proposals/1442-state-resolution.md

         ordered such that P is last.
-    1. We say the "closest mainline event" of an event is the first power level event encountered in mainline when iteratively descending through the power level events in the auth events (including any power level events that were rejected).
+    1. We say the "closest mainline event" of an event is the first power level event encountered in mainline when iteratively descending through the power level events in the auth events.
     1. Order the set of events such that x < y if:
         1. The closest mainline event of x appears strictly before the closest of y in the mainline list, or if
         1.  x's origin_server_ts is less than y's, or if
         1.  x's event_id lexicographically sorts before y's
-*   The **"iterative auth checks"** algorithm is where given a sorted list of events, the auth check algorithm is applied to each event in turn (ignoring any events have been rejected).
+*   The **"iterative auth checks"** algorithm is where given a sorted list of events, the auth check algorithm is applied to each event in turn.
 The state events used to auth are built up from previous events that passed the auth checks, starting from a base set of state.
-If a required auth key doesn't exist in the state, then the one in the event's auth_events is used (unless the auth event has been rejected).
+If a required auth key doesn't exist in the state, then the one in the event's auth_events is used.
 (See _Variations_ and _Attack Vectors_ below).

 The algorithm proceeds as follows: